AntonSol919/linkspace/homepage/basics.md

 | FTP    | /Projects/linkspace/readme.md | In a supernet [...] |
 | SQL    | SELECT * from MSG where ID=1; | A message in a db   |

-The reason for building linkspace is this:
+Why you should consider using linkspace is this:

 <b>We have reached the limit of this streaming questions/answers paradigm.</b>